 In Section 4.1, we already presented the results of the convex relaxation approach with respect to the restoration of noisy one-dimensional signals.
-The result concerning the restoration of a two-dimensional real image is shown in Figure 22.
-Considering that the desired object to be restored comprises structures at both large and small spatial scales, the restoration result is fairly good.
+The result concerning the restoration of a two-dimensional binary image is shown in Fig. 18.
+Considering that the desired object comprises structures at both large and small spatial scales, the restoration result is fairly good.